sftpgo/sftpgo-plugin-kms/README.md

 gcpkms://projects/[PROJECT_ID]/locations/[LOCATION]/keyRings/[KEY_RING]/cryptoKeys/[KEY]
 ```

-SFTPGo will use Application Default Credentials.
+This plugin will use Application Default Credentials.
 See [here](https://cloud.google.com/docs/authentication/production) for alternatives such as environment variables.

 The URL host+path are used as the key resource ID; see [here](https://cloud.google.com/kms/docs/object-hierarchy#key) for more details.